Réviance Plastic Surgery and Aesthetic Center

 Recovery from Asian blepharoplasty may take longer than traditional blepharoplasty.
 This is due to the deeper incisions needed to create a crease in the eyelid.
 Swelling and bruising may also be more prominent as a result, but most patients see a significant improvement after 2 to 3 weeks.

-Dr. Kim and Dr. Chan will guide you through the postoperative period and are there to answer any questions that may arise.
+Dr. Chan will guide you through the postoperative period and is there to answer any questions that may arise.

 How Much Does Asian Eyelid Surgery Cost?

 Your Asian eyelid surgery cost depends on multiple factors, including the technique most appropriate for your case and whether you choose to enhance your results with complementary procedures.
-Dr. Chan and Dr. Kim provide you with a personalized quote and cover your financing options during your consultation.
+Dr. Chan provides you with a personalized quote and covers your financing options during your consultation.
 Eyelid surgery is generally considered cosmetic, so insurance is unlikely to cover your procedure.

 Discover the Réviance Difference Today

-Asian eyelid surgery is best trusted to experts with extensive knowledge and experience working with Asian facial features.
-Dr. Chan and Dr. Kim use the utmost care and sensitivity to preserve what makes you “you” while delivering the most natural, flattering results.
+Asian eyelid surgery is best entrusted to experts with extensive knowledge and experience working with Asian facial features.
+Dr. Chan uses the utmost care and sensitivity to preserve what makes you “you” while delivering the most natural, flattering results.

-To meet with our double board-certified facial plastic surgeons and discuss how Asian eyelid surgery can give you the appearance you want, please request a consultation or call us at (503) 953-1230 to get started today.
+To meet with Dr. Chan and discuss how Asian eyelid surgery can give you the appearance you want, please request a consultation or call us at (503) 953-1230 to get started today.